Betaine (TMG): The Cheap Methyl Donor Nobody's Paying to Study

 2.5 g/day

-The dose used in most performance studies; below the LDL-raising range
+The dose used in most performance studies; below the range where lipid effects were seen

 Homocysteine